johnkaizer/PrayPal/README.md

 # PrayPal
 # Android application done with java
-## The application has several miodules like bible versions, notes taking ,verse of the day and prayers.
+## The application has several modules like bible versions, notes taking ,verse of the day and prayers.